 For instance, I could go on and on about my wide shoulders, long face and unremarkable cleavage.
-Much as I thought I wanted it to work, sweetheart necklines just fell flat on me.
+Much as I wanted it to work, sweetheart necklines just fell flat on me.

-Let’s repeat this again.
+Let’s clarify.
 We’re not trying to hide, correct or de-emphasize any part of ourselves… we’re adding balance.
-Just like you would by going to yoga or for a long walk in the park for your mental health, you’d do with a puffy skirt or a V-neck for your appearance.
+Just like you would by going to yoga or for a long walk in the park for your mental health, you’d do with a puffy skirt or a V-neck for your look.

 - add volume elsewhere to counter-balance the proportions.
 For example, big puffy sleeves counter-balance big hips;

-- if all else fails, guide the eye elsewhere – go for matte, avoid shine
+- if all else fails, guide the eye elsewhere (go for matte and avoid shine).

 Zero in on your beauty

-Before we can find a dress that flatters us, we need to decide what body parts are our assets that we’d like to draw attention to, and what body parts we’d like to balance out.
+Before we can find a dress that flatters us, we need to decide what body parts are the assets that we’d like to draw attention to, and what body parts may need a little balancing.

 Think about the compliments you receive.
-Please, do think of a few things that people consistently notice about you, believe that they mean it, and feel good about yourself for having them.
+Seriously, do think of a few things that people consistently notice about you, believe that they mean it, and feel good about yourself for having them.

 Here are some suggestions to help you understand the effect of various elements: